ori5ri/attention/README.md

 1. This research propose AttentionFPN, a new connectionless and information-rich feature pyramid architecture using relations between multi-scale features.

-2. It is a general approach that can be applied to various backbones, and can be complementary to other object detectors.
+2. It is a general approach that can be applied to various backbones, and can be complementary to various object detectors.

 ---